-The problem is rarely that leaders are just cold-hearted.
-Rather, leaders are feeling the pressure themselves.
-They’re trying to control their own stress.
-And they’re faced with monumental tasks to pivot the company and their teams.
-They feel the weight on their shoulder to “brave face” for their team and keep the cogs turning.
-And it may seem counter-productive to focus on feelings when there’s so much work to be done.
+The problem is rarely that leaders are coldhearted.
+Rather, leaders feel the pressure themselves and are trying to control their own stress.
+They are faced with monumental tasks to pivot the company and their teams.
+They feel the weight on their shoulders to show a brave face for their team and keep the cogs turning.
+And it may seem counterproductive to focus on feelings when there’s so much work to be done.

 That’s why leading with emotional intelligence is so important.